ABEDAVIDscripts/Enterprise_Sales_Analytics_and_Data_Modeling_Using_PostgreSQL/README.md

 - Referential Integrity: No orphan foreign keys found; all relationships were valid.
 - Numeric Validation: All price, quantity, revenue, and stock values were within valid ranges.
 - Date Integrity: No missing dates or invalid intra-table date sequences identified.
-- Cross-Table Date Issue: 73 sales records occurred before customer signup dates, indicating a potential customer lifecycle inconsistency (e.g., post-purchase registration or source data errors).
+- Cross-Table Date Issue: 73 sales records occurred before customer signup dates, indicating a potential customer lifecycle inconsistency.

 <br>

 **Resolution:** <br>
 No staging-level corrections were applied.
 The issue was documented and mitigated through enforced constraints and modeling decisions in the core schema.